Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Carbon neutrality of products

-Requirements: Products must undergo a life-cycle assessment (LCA) to determine their carbon footprint.
+What are the Requirements: Products must undergo a life-cycle assessment (LCA) to determine their carbon footprint.
 Companies must implement strategies to reduce emissions where feasible and offset remaining emissions through third-party validated carbon reduction projects.

-Description: Established by the Carbonfund.org Foundation, the CarbonFree® Product Certification provided a transparent way for companies to offer carbon-neutral products.
+What does it mean: Established by the Carbonfund.org Foundation, the CarbonFree® Product Certification provided a transparent way for companies to offer carbon-neutral products.
 By assessing a product's carbon footprint, reducing emissions where possible, and offsetting the remainder, this certification helped businesses demonstrate their commitment to sustainability and meet increasing consumer demand for environmentally responsible products.

 As of 2024, the CarbonFree® Product Certification is being phased out, with oversight transitioning to ClimeCo's Certified Product Program.